 was produced as part of The Lock Festival at Polaris North (by invitation only) 2017.

-It’s Hong Kong in the 1990’s.
+It’s Hong Kong in the early 2000’s.
 Famed war correspondent Clare Hollingworth is visited by a local journalism student, Annie Wong.
 Despite her advanced age and progressing senility, Clare fights to prove she is still the powerful reporter she always was.
 But is Annie really the naive protege we think she is?
 And who really is in control?